LydiaNyu/PHP-Harry-Potter-Management-System/README.md

 	- If the user is logged in the page should access the 'adminlog.txt' file and display all of the records to the user using a table.
 Hint: create a table tag with the appropriate # of columns in regular HTML.
 Then process your data by splitting it accordingly.
 Print out the data inside of a 'for' loop using the approbate "td" and "tr" tags.

-	- Hint: you can covert a UNIX timestamp into a human readable date using PHP's 'date' function, like this:  date('Y-m-d H:i:s', TIMESTAMP);